 The stones I found near the Old Town main square in Heidelberg mark the last family residence of the Wertheimer family.
 Julius was apparently the head of the family, father to two sons.
 He was 56 when he was first taken into “protection” at Dachau.
 Two years later he was deported from there and killed.
 Klara, his wife, was 59 when she was deported and died shortly afterward.
 Fritz was just 16 when he was taken away.
 The last two lines on his stone read 1940 Auschwitz.
 Murdered.
 His older brother, Karl, was the “lucky” survivor.
 In 1937, at age 22, he fled to Colombia.

 How the Stolpersteine Came to Be

 The concept of the stolpersteine began in Berlin in 1992 when German artist Gunther Demnig had an idea.
-December 16, 1992 was the 50th anniversary of Heinrich Himmler’s order to deport the Sinti and Roma “gypsies” in Germany to concentration camps.
+December 16the of that year was the 50th anniversary of Heinrich Himmler’s 1942 order to deport the Sinti and Roma “gypsies” in Germany to concentration camps.
 Demnig thought the date should be commemorated.
 He engraved the first sentence of that infamous decree onto a stone and laid it in front of the town hall in Cologne.
 From there, the idea blossomed into what he calls a “decentralized monument.”
 It would become the largest in the world.